Categories

 French bistro classics at restaurant Hangar

 Located at a former car park in Amsterdam Noord, you can find this restaurant called Hangar.
 It has a very stylish interior with round shapes made from corrugated iron plates, which gives it an industrial but warm and cosy atmosphere.
-The chef already cooked at
+The chef already cooked at Michelin-star level when he was 21 years old and you can definitely taste that.
+The dishes are inspired by the Mediterranean countries and the menu changes every six weeks.
+Only the French bistro classics (steak tartare, côte de boeuf etc) stay on the menu all year long.
+In summer you can side outside on the big terrace and overlook the Ij river.
+Address: Aambeeldstraat 36.

 Dutch snacks

 I guess typical Dutch snacks can not be called healthy.
-But it is really worth it to try some of them: Drop: liquorice, a candy flavoured with the extract of the roots of the liquorice plant.
-We just love that stuff.
-Kroket: a croquette filled with
+But it is really worth it to try some of them:

 30 nov – 21 jan, Amsterdam Light Festival